 Once home to a former Prime Minister.
 Sir Allan MacNab (knighted thanks to his role in the Rebellion of 1837) served as a leader of Upper Canada (today the province of Ontario).
-This was the high point of his roller coaster of a life.
+A high point of his roller coaster life.

 3 years long, from 1832 to 1835, to build Dundurn on land at the mouth of Burlington Heights.
-This land once owned and made famous by a pioneer named Richard Beasley.
+Land once owned and made famous by pioneer Richard Beasley.

 Beasley helped found Ancaster, served in Parliament and donated his land to the British war effort.
-The soldiers camped out just across the street before marching on Stoney Creek, initiating a pivotal turning point in the War of 1812.
+Soldiers camped out across the street before marching on Stoney Creek, initiating a pivotal turning point in the War of 1812.

-MacNab worked the foundation and basement of Beasley’s home into the final design of Dundurn.
+MacNab kept the foundation and basement of Beasley’s home into the final design of Dundurn Castle.

 Controversy followed MacNab in life.
 Many shady dealings attributed to his fading wealth.
-Even in death he generated negative press, sparking a city-wide controversy related to religion.
+Even in death he generated negative press, sparking a city-wide controversy around his religion.

-In life MacNab was a dedicated Anglican.
-In faith and reputation.
-So when the Catholic Bishop of Hamilton declared MacNab converted to Catholicism on his death bed, nobody believed it.
+MacNab was a dedicated Anglican in life, faith and reputation.
+Then the Catholic Bishop of Hamilton declared MacNab converted to Catholicism on his death bed.
+Nobody believed it.

 His body remained in the family plot until a law was passed not allowing family cemeteries in the city’s core.
-All MacNab’s were moved to Hamilton Cemetery… except Allan the Catholic.
+The MacNab’s were moved to Hamilton Cemetery… all except Allan the Catholic.

-Thankfully, in the 1960’s, a historical group put down a stone to mark the resting place of the once famous man.
+Thankfully in 1967 a historical group put down a stone marker over the resting place of this once famous man.

 Direct line to the Royal Family

 Sophia (pronounced So-fi-ah) MacNab was the favourite daughter of Sir Allan.
-She was married at 23 to an English Earl named William Keppel.
+Married at 23 to an English Earl named William Keppel.